avi5kdonrh/https-xsd-call/README.md

 `http://camel.apache.org/schema/spring classpath:camel-spring.xsd`

--- To use the https to fetch the XSD, try the camel-war-https-xsd project
+-- To use https to fetch the XSD, try the camel-war-https-xsd project

 - First fetch the correct certificate in PEM format